2024 Pakistan Super League: End of season awards

 The winner and the runner-up teams were awarded with crore and crore respectively.
-Babar Azam and Usama Mir were presented with the Hanif Mohammad and Fazal Mahmood caps respectively with a complete installation of 6kW solar system for each.
+Babar Azam and Usama Mir were presented with the Hanif Mohammad and Fazal Mahmood caps respectively with a complete installation of 6 kW solar system for each.
 While Shadab Khan received lakh for being Player of the Tournament, the other awards included lakh cash prizes.
 (Note: At that time, was equivalent to .)